Travel optionsfrom Edinburgh to Budapest

 Travel to Budapest easily.
 Whether you want fast, cheap or something entirely different, our travel experts have collected everything you need to know so you can find the best option from Edinburgh to Budapest.

-This is compared to other ways of getting from Edinburgh to Budapest:
+This is compared to other travel options from Edinburgh to Budapest:

-A flight is £66 less than a coach with an average ticket price of £96 from Edinburgh to Budapest.
+A flight is £56 less than a coach for this route with tickets for a coach from Edinburgh to Budapest costing on average £99.

 Other travel options to Budapest take longer:

-However, we recommend checking specific travel dates for your route to Budapest from Edinburgh as scheduled services by coach or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Edinburgh and Budapest as scheduled services by coach and flight can vary by season or day of the week.

-- Most travellers take a flight from Edinburgh Airport to Budapest Ferenc Liszt International Airport.
+- Flights mostly depart from Edinburgh Airport and arrive in Budapest Ferenc Liszt International Airport.

 Travelling from Edinburgh to Budapest: related information